Cycling in Hamilton

 On-road bicycle facilities generally take the form of:

-There are hundreds of cycle parking spaces across Hamilton.
+There are hundreds of bike parking spaces across Hamilton.
 These cycle parks take various forms and sizes.

-To support our city's growing movement towards encouraging different types of transport (multi-modal) and designing streets that prioritise people, we are going to trial a new type of bike parking within the CBD.
+To support our city's growing movement towards encouraging different types of transport (multi-modal) and making Hamilton a bike-friendly city, we are trialling bike parking at new locations around the city.

-Called a bike parklet – essentially a bike rack – but with a new design and mounted on a relocatable platform, each parklet can hold up to eight bikes and can fill a space equivalent to a standard on-street car park.
+Called a bike parklet – essentially a bike rack for you to park your bike in – but with a new design and mounted on a relocatable platform, each parklet can hold up to eight bikes and can fill a space equivalent to a standard on-street car park.

 Modular in design, the parklets can be easily shifted to enable demand from users and impact on the space in which they are located to be measured before permanent structures are put in place.